 9. Duck Eggs Are a Baker's Secret Ingredient

 Do you bake?
 Duck egg whites will give you fluffier cakes, taller meringue peaks, and lighter cookies.
-The secret is in the higher protein content of duck egg whites which make them easier to cook with.
+The secret is in the higher protein content of duck egg whites than in chicken egg whites, which makes them easier to cook with.

 10. Duck Eggs Are Tough and Beautiful